-- 1. Eligible submissions for Foreign Language Film award consideration may also qualify for the 91st Academy Awards in other categories, provided they comply with the rules governing those categories. - Films nominated for the Foreign Language Film award are not eligible for Academy Awards consideration in any category in any subsequent Awards year.
-Submitted films that are not nominated for the Foreign Language Film award are eligible for Awards consideration in other categories in the subsequent year, provided the film complies with the rules governing those categories.
+- 1. International Feature Film submissions may be submitted for consideration for the 92nd Academy Awards in other categories, provided they comply with the rules governing those categories. - Films nominated for the International Feature Film award are not eligible for Academy Awards consideration in any category in any subsequent Awards year.
+Submitted films that are not nominated for the International Feature Film award are eligible for Awards consideration in other categories in the subsequent year, provided the film complies with the rules governing those categories.

+RULE FOURTEEN

-RULE FOURTEEN SPECIAL RULES FOR THE MAKEUP AND HAIRSTYLING AWARD
+SPECIAL RULES FOR THE

+MAKEUP AND HAIRSTYLING AWARD